hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 TRAILING:25 \
 MINLEN:35
 ```
-*The backslashes at the end of the lines allow us to continue our script on new lines, which helps with readability of some long commands.*
+*The backslashes at the end of the lines allow us to continue our script on new lines, which helps with readability of some long commands.* ***Immediately `return` to the next line after adding the backslash.
+Spaces after the backslash will make the command fail to run.***

 This command tells *Trimmomatic* to run on a fastq file containing Single-End reads (`Mov10_oe_1.subset.fq`, in this case) and to name the output file ``Mov10_oe_1.qualtrim25.minlen35.fq``.
 The program will remove Illumina adapter sequences given by the file, `TruSeq3-SE.fa` and will cut nucleotides from the 3' end of the sequence if their quality score is below 25.
 The entire read will be discarded if the length of the read after trimming drops below 35 nucleotides.